-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Fire, smoke and burglar alarms

+Visually inspected.

+No test whatsoever were carried out to any systems or appliances.

+There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
+The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also requires to be installed in each kitchen.
+The alarms need to be ceiling mounted and interlinked.
+Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.

+The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.

+We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
+This of course should be confirmed by your legal advisor.

 There are smoke alarms installed.

-Any additional limits to inspection Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection

+Only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.

 If no inspection was possible, the Surveyor will assume that there are no defects that will have a material effect on the valuation.

 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the Surveyor is able to give an opinion on the general condition and standard of maintenance.

-An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-If it exists removal must be undertaken in a controlled manner by specialist contractors.
-This can prove to be expensive.
-The property was occupied, fully furnished and all floors were covered.
+The property was occupied, fully furnished and floors partially were covered.
 Floor coverings restricted my inspection of flooring.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

+I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.